The Real Ramona

-The Real Ramona is a studio album by Throwing Muses, released in 1991.
+The Real Ramona is the fourth studio album by Throwing Muses, released in 1991.
 It peaked at number 26 on the UK Albums Chart.

 Reception

 NME named The Real Ramona the 35th best album of 1991.
-In a retrospective review, Andrzej Lukowski of BBC Music wrote that, with The Real Ramona, Throwing Muses wrote an "album of great pop songs, but when they did so they no way surrendered their intrinsic otherness – two decades of indie-pop later, it still sounds arresting.
+In a retrospective review, Andrzej Lukowski of BBC Music wrote that, with The Real Ramona, Throwing Muses wrote an "album of great pop songs, but when they did so, they [in] no way surrendered their intrinsic otherness – two decades of indie-pop later, it still sounds arresting.